Tangerhütte

 Tangerhütte ([taŋɐˈhʏtə]) is a town in the district of Stendal, in Saxony-Anhalt, Germany.
 It has a population of 10,612 (2020) and is situated on the river Tanger, approximately 20 km south of Stendal.

 Geography

 The town is situated near the river Tanger which the town was named after.
 Tangerhütte station is situated on the Magdeburg-Wittenberge railway.

 Divisions

-The town Tangerhütte consists of the following 19 Ortschaften or municipal divisions, that were all independent municipalities until 31 May 2010:
+The town Tangerhütte consists of the following 19 Ortschaften or municipal divisions, that were all independent municipalities within the association or Verwaltungsgemeinschaft Tangerhütte-Land until 31 May 2010: